apertium/apertium-webext/README.md

 2. Check the box next to Developer Mode.
 3. Click Load Unpacked Extension and select the `apertium-webext/src/` directory within apertium-webext.

 And you're done! you can use the extension to translate within the pop-up or hover on words as you like.
+For Additional Information, check the [Getting Started with Extensions](https://developer.chrome.com/docs/extensions/mv3/getstarted/) Page on Chrome Dev.

 ### FireFox